Agustín Pedro Justo: Roca-Runciman Treaty

 One of the most controversial events of Justo's presidency took place in 1933, when the measures of production protectionism that were adopted by the UK led Justo to send his vice-president at the head of a technology delegation, to deal with the adoption of a commercial agreement that might benefit Argentina.
 At the 1932 Ottawa Conference, the British had adopted measures that favored imports from its own colonies and dominions.
 The pressure from the Argentine landowners for whom the government restored trade with the main buyer of Argentine grain and meat had been very strong.
 Led by the president of the British Trade Council, Viscount Walter Runciman, they were intense and resulted in the signing on 27 April of the Roca-Runciman Treaty.

 The treaty created a scandal because the UK allotted Argentina a quota less than any of its other dominions.
 In exchange for many concessions to British companies, 390,000 tons of meat per year were allotted to Argentina.
 British refrigerated shippers arranged 85% of exportation.
 The tariffs of the railways operated by the UK were not regulated.
 They had not established customs fees over coal.
 They had given special dispensation to the British companies with investments in Argentina.
 They had reduced the prices of their exports.
 As many problems resulted from the declarations of the vice-president Roca, who affirmed after the signing of the treaty that "by its economic importance, Argentina resembled just a large British dominion."

-Lisandro de la Torre, one of his principal and most vociferous opponents, mocking the words of Roca in an editorial, wrote that "in these conditions we wouldn't be able to say that Argentina had been converted into a British dominion because England does not take the liberty to impose similar humiliations upon its dominions."
+Lisandro de la Torre, one of his most vociferous and principal opponents, mocking the words of Roca in an editorial, wrote that "in these conditions we wouldn't be able to say that Argentina had been converted into a British dominion because England does not take the liberty to impose similar humiliations upon its dominions."

 In the National Democratic Party, one of those who had supported the nomination of Justo for President, had split because of this controversy.
 Finally, the Senate rescinded the treaty on 28 July.
-Many workers strikes followed the deliberations, especially in Santa Fé Province, which ended with government intervention.
+Many worker strikes followed the deliberations, especially in Santa Fé Province, which ended with government intervention.